 \end{corollary} Corollary \ref{cor:credible.set.consistency} shows that the posterior credible sets are consistent to the Monge-Kantorovich depth regions.
 In terms of the inverse maps, consistency result on the MK conditional vector rank in \eqref{eq:MK.rank} can be constructed as an equivalent of Corollary \ref{cor:credible.set.consistency}.
 Consider the estimated inverse map, $\hat R_{\theta\mid y^*} = [\hat G(y^*,\cdot)]^{-1}$.
 For any $\theta\in\Theta$, denote the estimated MK conditional rank function as $\hat r_{\theta\mid y^*}(\theta) = \|\hat R_{\theta\mid y^*}(\theta) \|$.
 The following result shows that this function acts like a p-value that compares $\theta$ with a posterior distribution. \begin{proposition}[MK Conditional Rank] Under all assumptions in Corollary \ref{cor:credible.set.consistency}, with $\theta \sim \pi(\cdot \mid y^*)$, for any $\alpha \in (0,1)$ we have

 uniformly in $y^*\in\mathcal Y$, almost surely for the generated data $\{y_i, \theta_i\}_{i=1}^N$ as $N\rightarrow \infty$. \end{proposition}

 It is worth pointing out that the theoretical analysis in this section is more general than the specific Algorithm \ref{alg:triangular-flow-posterior} that we use in the experiment.
 For any flow matching algorithm that is based on a block-triangular velocity field in \eqref{eq:triangular.velocity}, under the technical assumptions, the results in this section should hold.
-More structural constraints can be imposed on the velocity field, e.g. various method to ensure monotonicity, and we still have the consistency guarantee.
+More structural constraints can be imposed on the velocity field, e.g. various methods to ensure monotonicity, and we still have the consistency guarantee.
 For the asymptotic results, the convergence rate with respect to $N$ might vary under different experiment setup and network structures.
 It might be interesting to explore the finite-sample rates of these consistency results, and we leave those for further study.